bubdm/jerrycurl-1/README.md

 ![Jerrycurl](gfx/icon.png)

 ## Jerrycurl - High-performance ORM and MVC framework for .NET
-**Jerrycurl** is an object-relational mapper and MVC framework that allows developers to build data access for .NET using tools and features inspired by those of ASP.NET.
+**Jerrycurl** is an object-relational mapper, MVC framework and Razor SQL implementation that allows developers to build data access for .NET using tools and features inspired by those of ASP.NET.

 ### Installation
 Jerrycurl is available on NuGet and can be installed into any [SDK-style](https://docs.microsoft.com/en-us/nuget/resources/check-project-format) C# project.
 Its main package contains support for compiling `.cssql` files into your project and executing them via the built-in MVC engine.
 Additionally you can install support for [one of our supported databases](https://nuget.org/packages?q=Jerrycurl.Vendors) from NuGet as well.